redis/Tutorials/src/sq/intro.md

-The Redis Query Engine offers an enhanced Redis experience via the following search and query features:
+The Redis Query Engine offers an enhanced Redis experience using the following search and query features:

 - A rich query language
 - Incremental indexing on JSON and hash documents